-In order to ensure fair and equitable treatment of all employees and associates the following criteria is applied:
+To ensure fair and equitable treatment of all employees and associates the following criteria is applied:

 - 1. All staff will receive an annual pay review. - 2.
 Individual performance will be considered as part of the pay review process. - 3.
 Relevant legislation will be considered and adhered to in all pay review situations.